Magform/articleAnalyzer/src/site/markdown/index.md

 You can find a list with all endpoint and the configuration needed for every endpoint at [this](endpoint.html) link.

 ### Run
-If you have correctly performed the installation you should have obtained, in the main project folder, a "target" folder containing, among other folders, a file named "articleAnalyzer-1.0-SNAPSHOT-jar-with-dependencies. jar".
+If you have correctly performed the installation you should have obtained, in the main project folder, a "target" folder containing, among other folders, a file named "articleAnalyzer-1.0-SNAPSHOT-jar-with-dependencies.jar".
 If so then the installation was successful and we can proceed to use our software.
 To run the program, simply do:
 1. Open a terminal